IsaacCheng9/lift-control-simulation/README.md

 # lift-control-simulation

 A system developed in Python to manage and simulate lift control in various scenarios.

 It uses a priority queue and a custom-made algorithm, optimised for efficiency in distance travelled by the lift.
+This algorithm achieves up to 82.5% reduction in distance travelled by the lift compared to the naive algorithm, dwarfing the 25% reduction claimed by the destination dispatch technique.

 ## Visuals

 ![Running the simulation](https://i.imgur.com/K6YzssY.gif)

 ## Installation